oriolgual/reefpoints/source/posts/2015-08-07-suave-up-your-code.md

 `ember-suave` started as an internal need at DockYard to enforce our [style guide](https://github.com/dockyard/styleguides/blob/master/javascript.md) in a painless, automatable way.

 That said, the addon was built such that anyone can take advantage of the tool.
 If you start a new Ember CLI project, I recommend you check it out.
 And if you're thinking of dropping it into an existing project, but fear that the sheer amount of potential error messages would be too time-consuming to address all at once, you can always start by disabling all the rules, then re-enable them one rule at a time.
-Or you could exclude specific folders too; whatever helps bring more suaveness to your code.
+Or you could exclude specific folders; whatever helps bring more suaveness to your code.